Scuba set: Tank bands

+Front mount

+Almost exclusively used for military rebreathers and escape sets.

+Integrated harness and storage bag

+A few examples of integrating a storage and carrying bag into the harness have been made, without notable success for open circuit scuba.
+The most successful examples have been for military rebreathers, where there has been space in a rigid housing to fit the breathing hoses, mask or DSV, and simple harness straps inside the casing when the counterlungs are empty.

 Sidemount harness

 The most basic sidemount harness is little more than cylinders fitted with belt loops and slid onto the standard caver's belay or battery belt along with any extra weights needed to achieve neutral buoyancy, and a caver's belt mounted battery pack.
 This simple configuration is particularly low profile and suited to small cylinders.

 A more complex but still minimalist system is a webbing harness with shoulder straps, waist belt and crotch strap, supporting a variety of sliders and D-rings for attachment of cylinders and accessories, with or without integrated weighting or separate weight belts, and with or without a back mounted buoyancy compensator, which may be attached to the harness, or directly to the diver.
 Cylinders are usually attached to a shoulder or chest D-ring and waist belt D-ring on each side.

+Sling and sidemount rigging

+The rigging of sling and sidemount cylinders is similar, but not identical.
+Sling rigging includes a bolt snap at the shoulder and one near the base of the cylinder, which are clipped to the main scuba harness, which may be either back or sidemount arrangement with D-rings or rails as attachment points.
+The sidemount cylinder rigging may omit the shoulder clip, and has a bungee loop on the harness to secure and confine the top end of the set.